-Schedule 1 Paragraphs 2 (4) and (5): "adequate accounting and record- keeping systems"
+Schedule 1, Paragraphs 2 (4) and (5): "adequate accounting and record-keeping systems."

-- 40. The Authority does not regard a DABs' records and systems as adequate unless they can enable its business to be prudently managed and the DAB is able to comply with the duties imposed on it by or under the Act.
-In other words, the records and systems must be such that the DAB is able to fulfil the various other elements of the prudent conduct criterion and to identify threats to the public interest.
-They should also be sufficient to enable the DAB to comply with the notification and reporting requirements under the Act.
-Thus, delays in providing information or inaccuracies in the information provided, will call into question the fulfilment of the requirement of sub-paragraphs 2 (4) and 2 (5).
-The systems for client records should be sufficient to enable the DAB to maintain its books and records with satisfactory back-up in place. - 41.
-The nature and scope of the particular records and systems which a DAB should maintain should be commensurate with its needs and particular circumstances, so that its business can be conducted without endangering its clients and potential clients.
-In determining whether a DABs' records and systems are adequate, the Authority considers the nature, scale and complexity of its business.
+- 40. The Authority does not regard the records and systems of a DAB as adequate unless they can enable its business to be prudently managed and the DAB is able to comply with the duties imposed on it by, or under, the Act.
+In other words, the records and systems must be such that the DAB can fulfil the various other elements of the prudent conduct criterion and identify threats to the public interest.
+They should also be sufficient to enable the DAB to comply with the Act's notification and reporting requirements.
+Thus, delays in providing information or inaccuracies in the information provided will call into question the fulfilment of the requirement of sub-paragraphs 2 (4) and 2 (5).
+The systems for client records should be sufficient to enable the DAB to maintain its books and records with satisfactory back-ups in place. - 41.
+The nature and scope of the particular records and systems that a DAB should maintain should be commensurate with its needs and particular circumstances so that its business can be conducted without endangering its clients and potential clients.
+In determining whether the records and systems of a DAB are adequate, the Authority considers the nature, scale, complexity and risk profile of its business.

-Schedule 1 Paragraph 3 "Integrity and skill"
+Schedule 1 Paragraph 3 "Integrity and skill."

 - 42. This paragraph is concerned with the manner in which the business of the DAB is conducted and is distinct from the question of whether its controllers and officers are fit and proper persons.
-The business of a DAB must be conducted ethically and honestly and the staff employed by the DAB must have the skills and knowledge appropriate to the nature and scale of the DAB. - 43.
+The business of a DAB must be conducted ethically and honestly, and the staff employed by the DAB must-have skills and knowledge appropriate to the nature and scale of the DAB. - 43.
 The integrity element of the criterion requires the DAB to observe high ethical standards in conducting its business.
-Criminal offences or other breaches of statute will obviously call into question the fulfilment of this criterion.
-Particularly relevant are contraventions of any provision made by or under enactments, whether in Bermuda or elsewhere, designed to protect members of the public against financial loss due to dishonesty, incompetence or malpractice. - 44.
-The Authority would expect DABs to have a number of employees sufficient to carry out the range and scale of its business.
-The Authority, in determining whether a DAB has sufficient personnel, will take into account the human resources that the DAB may draw upon through other arrangements, e.g. outsourcing, secondments, or other similar arrangements as well as the methods of recruitment to ensure that the DAB employs an adequate number of persons who are fit and proper to perform the duties for which they are employed. - 45.
-Staff must be provided with on-the-job training on the DAB's internal policies, procedures and internal controls.
-The DAB should ensure that adequate training provided is specific to the roles and responsibilities that staff members perform.
-Such
+Criminal offences or other breaches of the statute will obviously call into question the fulfilment of this criterion.
+Particularly relevant are contraventions of any provision made by or under enactments, whether in Bermuda or elsewhere, designed to protect public members against financial loss due to dishonesty, incompetence or malpractice. - 44.
+The Authority would expect DAB's to have a number of employees sufficient to carry out its business's nature, scale, complexity, and risk profile.
+In determining whether a DAB has sufficient personnel, the Authority will also take into account the human resources that the DAB may draw upon through other arrangements, e.g., outsourcing, secondments, or other similar arrangements, as well as, the methods of recruitment to

-- training should be provided on an ongoing basis, including training on its AML/ATF responsibilities. - 46.
-A DAB shall establish procedures to ensure the adequate supervision of staff in their dealings with clients and the management of client structures.
+- ensure that the DAB employs an adequate number of persons who are fit and proper to perform the duties for which they are employed. - 45.
+Staff must be provided with on-the-job training about the DAB's internal policies, procedures and internal controls.
+The DAB should ensure that training provided adequate and specific to the roles and responsibilities that staff members perform.
+Such training should be provided on an ongoing basis, including training about its AML/ATF responsibilities. - 46.
+A DAB shall establish procedures to ensure staff's adequate supervision in their dealings with clients and the management of client structures.
 Appropriate records relating to the training, experience and qualifications of staff shall be maintained.